 If you're using Windows, you'll need to download a third-party program named PuTTY to emulate a shell environment.
 View the following articles for further details:

-- Enabling Shell access
+- Creating a user with Shell (SSH) access

 - SSH client software